grelaxus/notes-pub/docker-cheat-sheet.md

 ```

 # Dockerfile
-Try to RUN as much commands in a single RUN as possible, using && and \ for splitting and next line
+In order to [minimize number of layers](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#minimize-the-number-of-layers) try to RUN as much commands in a single RUN as possible, using && and \ for splitting and next line

 ## Dockerfile Hints for Spring Boot Developers
 Add Oracle Java to an Image